catseye/The-Dossier/article/Some Notes on Drawing.md

 And I mean, technically I can see what they're getting at — you can't draw a horse unless you've seen a horse sometime in the past, right? — but referring to the imagination still seems more accurate.
-It's not like those prisons were things that Piranesi actually *remembered*.
+It's not like those [Imaginary Prisons][] are things that Piranesi actually *remembered*.
 Well — unless he dreamed them.
 I don't know that he didn't.

 Also, I don't remember where I picked this up, but someone pointed out that if